 Although most dogs and cats haven’t had neurologic adverse reactions, seizures may occur in animals without a prior history;

 Many products are available for prevention and control of flea and tick infestations.
+Some flea and tick products are regulated by the FDA and some are regulated by the Environmental Protection Agency.
 You can discuss all options with your veterinarian to choose the right product for your pet.

 What products are in the isoxazoline class?